Battle of Harlem Heights: Battle

-The diversionary party, composed of 150 volunteers, ran into the Hollow Way and began to engage the British, who responded by advancing down into the valley to occupy a wooded fenceline and returned fire.
+The diversionary party, composed of 150 volunteers, ran into the Hollow Way and began to engage the British, who responded by advancing down into the valley to occupy a wooded fence line and returned fire.
 The volunteers were then reinforced by a further 900 men and a prolonged exchange of fire ensued, although the two sides were too far apart to do much damage.
 The flanking party consisted of Knowlton's Rangers, reinforced by three companies of Virginia riflemen commanded by Major Andrew Leitch, in total about 200 men.
 As they moved forward, it seems an unidentified officer accidentally misdirected the group, and the manoeuvre caught the British in the flank, not their rear.
 During the attack, both Knowlton and Leitch were shot and fatally injured.
 Despite this, the American troops pushed on.

 The British troops, realizing that their flank was in danger, retreated uphill to occupy a fence-line.
 Washington reinforced his troops in the Hollow Way and together with the flanking party mounted a frontal attack.
 The British light infantry retired across open farmland to a buckwheat field in the area where Barnard College now stands.
 Here they received reinforcements; including a pair of 3-pdr guns.
 Washington was originally reluctant to pursue the British troops, but after seeing that his men were slowly pushing the British back, he sent in reinforcements and permitted the troops to engage in a direct attack.
 By the time that all of the reinforcements arrived, nearly 1,800 Americans were engaged in the buckwheat field.
 To direct the battle, members of Washington's staff, including Nathanael Greene, were sent in.
 By this time, the British troops had also been reinforced; bringing their strength up to a number slightly less than the attacking Americans.

 For an hour and a half, the battle continued in the field and in the surrounding woods until, with some units, including the 3-pdrs, having fired away their ammunition, the British began to withdraw.
 The Americans pressed forward in pursuit until Washington, concerned about the approach of British reserves, ordered a halt.
 Upon receiving Washington's orders to return to their lines, the troops gave a loud "huzzah" and left the field in good order.